City of Deltona

 The property appraiser will use the maximum millage rate voted on

-it to all property owners in August.
-The City Council may reduce the
+mail it to all property owners in August.
+The City Council may reduce

 maximum millage rate without another public notification to all City